Are you ready to install a new roof on your commercial building?

-Despite being specifically situated for low-slope roofs, this type of roofing has piqued the interest of business owners and roofing contractors alike, who have used it in a variety of settings.
+Despite being specifically situated for low-slope roofs, this type of roofing material has piqued the interest of business owners and roofing contractors alike, who have used it in a variety of settings.
 Easily adaptable, eco-friendly and resistant to harmful UV rays, these systems are gaining new ground in a big way.

 That said, what exactly are they?

 As their name implies, single-ply roofing systems are comprised of a single, waterproofing layer placed between the structure itself and the elements above.
-The layer can be ballasted (weighted down with rocks), adhered or mechanically fastened to a layer of insulation.
+The layer can be ballasted (weighted down with rocks), fully adhered or mechanically fastened to a layer of insulation.
 In most cases, these systems include three to four basic elements, including:

 - An insulating layer, which can allow for low slope on buildings that don’t have a slope in the roof decking.

 - Protective flashing and termination on the roof edges to prevent water seepage

 - Adhesive, fasteners, and/or welding to bond the layers together

 While this is an accurate description, it’s far from exhaustive.
 In fact, there are many different kinds of single-ply systems, materials, and technologies depending on your needs.
 The one feature they all have in common?
 All of them only consist of a single roof membrane.

 The two main categories of single-ply systems include:

 The most common type of rubber roof is Ethylene Propylene Diene Monomer (EPDM).
 This roof membrane is compounded from a synthetic rubber polymer.
 Though this roof type is common in the northern states, there are many disadvantages to this roof type.